marten-seemann/draft-seemann-http-reverse-tunnel/draft-seemann-http-reverse-tunnel.md

 The protocol defined in this document extends HTTP/3 by defining rules for server-initiated bidirectional streams.
-Once the Reverse Tunnel extension is negotiated, the proxy can open a bidirectional stream and SHALL send a special signal value, encoded as a variable-length integer, as the first bytes of the stream to indicate how the remaining bytes on the stream are used.
+Once the Reverse Tunnel extension is enabled, the proxy can open a bidirectional stream and SHALL send a special signal value, encoded as a variable-length integer, as the first bytes of the stream to indicate how the remaining bytes on the stream are used.